The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Discussion

 \section{Discussion}

-The results shown in Fig.~\ref{fig:poisson_ccd_bf_tests} and \ref{fig:poisson_ccd_ramps} converge to four important outcomes: (1) They provide strong evidence for the physical mechanism causing the MIRI BFE for point sources (and any source with a flux contrast on the detector).
+The results shown in Fig.~\ref{fig:poisson_ccd_bf_tests} and \ref{fig:poisson_ccd_ramps} converge to four important outcomes: (1) They provide strong evidence for the physical mechanism driving the BFE for point sources (and any source with a flux contrast on the detector).
 The MIRI BFE is caused by the detector debiasing altering the configuration of the 3D electrostatic potential $\phi(x,y,z)$ inside the Si:As IBC sensor infrared-active layer.
-The corresponding electric field then guides photo-excited electrons away from the pixel above which they were generated into neighboring pixels.
+The corresponding electric field guides photoelectrons away from the pixel above which they were generated into neighboring pixels.
 Linking this back to the ramp plots shown in the right panel of Fig.~\ref{fig:bfe_signature_imager} and the top right panel of Fig.~\ref{fig:bfe_signature_mrs}, at higher DN levels the debiasing in the central pixel results in an increasing fraction of photoelectrons being detected at the neighboring pixels instead, causing an increase in the measured ramp slopes of the neighboring pixels.
 Furthermore, this effect can extend to the pixels not directly neighboring the central pixel, as those that do neighbor the central pixel also start contributing to their own neighbors as seen in the bottom two panels of the right column in Fig.~\ref{fig:poisson_ccd_bf_tests} and the right panel of Fig.~\ref{fig:poisson_ccd_ramps}.
 (2) The increasing size of the active layer undepleted region increases the number of photoelectrons lost via recombination.
-This is the physical mechanism driving the MIRI non-linearity.
+This is the physical mechanism driving the MIRI non-linearity for a homogeneous (spatially uniform) detector illumination.
 Interestingly, even though at higher debiasing levels the photoelectrons that are detected start their path closer to the pixels, these are still guided to the neighboring pixels by the electric field.
-(3) The profile of the undepletion region contour is approximately flat in the center pixel and shows a significant gradient over the span of a pixel width in the neighboring pixels.
-This implies that (a) the center pixel will have a non-linearity solution most akin to that of a spatially uniform (extended) source, however, (b) the photoelectron collection profile likely has an intra-pixel dependence on where the centroid of the source is.
-(4) Based on the previous three points, it is clear that the MIRI detector non-linearity and BFE cannot be considered to be independent of one another in terms of calibrating the two effects.
+(3) The profile of the undepletion region contour within each pixel is not flat.
+The profile shows a significant gradient over the span of a pixel width.
+This implies that (a) the center pixel will have a non-linearity solution akin to that of a spatially uniform (extended) source, however, (b) the photoelectron collection profile likely has an intra-pixel dependence on where the centroid of the source is.
+This means that even the brightest pixel will have a different non-linearity calibration solution depending on the point source centroid.
+(4) Perhaps most important, based on the previous three points, it is clear that the MIRI detector non-linearity and BFE cannot be considered to be independent of one another in terms of calibrating the two effects.
+A JWST Cycle 2 calibration proposal (PIs: Danny Gasman and Ioannis Argyriou, PID \href{https://www.stsci.edu/jwst/science-execution/program-information.html?id=3779}{3779}) has been proposed and accepted to study this issue further by performing a 3-by-3 intra-pixel raster scan around the 8 nominal point source MRS dither positions.